duanbiao2000/obsidianDoc/Extras/textgenerator/templates/dalle/artWatercolor.md

 ---
-promptId: 'artWatercolor'
+promptId: artWatercolor
-name: '🖼️ Generate a watercolor photo'
+aliases: 🖼️ Generate a watercolor photo
-description: 'select a text and photo with the style of watercolor art will be generated using Dalle-2'
+description: select a text and photo with the style of watercolor art will be generated using Dalle-2
-author: 'Prompt Engineering Guide'
+author: Prompt Engineering Guide
-tags: 'photo, dalle-2, art'
+tags: photo, dalle-2, art
 version: 0.0.1
 stream: false
 disableProvider: true